 2019 online marketing tips, and best digital marketing practices

+What this means to social media managers is now they have to ensure their social media best practices are actually applied and not just talked about.
 If you need to get your message to your target audience then social media channels are still more popular than any other form of marketing.
-Facebook, Instagram linkedin and Twitter are the most popular channels for audiences 18yrs and above.
+Facebook, Instagram linkedin and Twitter are the most popular channels for audiences for 18yrs and above.

 1. What is the best way to reach your audience via paid Ads or organically?

 Who is your audience and which social media network do they use?
-Answer this question and this is where you need to build a profile of your target audience, for example if you target is under 18yrs you might consider SnapChat and Instagram to fit a younger profile.
+If you can answer this question then this is where you need to build a profile of your target audience.
+For instance if you target is under 18yrs you might consider SnapChat and Instagram to fit with a younger profile.

 For fast results ‘paid ads’ (paid media) get the quickest results.
 The trend today is combining paid media with content marketing.
-So it mixes paid ads with organic social strategy to achieve better engagement levels.
+This means it mixes paid ads with organic social strategy to achieve better engagement levels.
 Better engagement means better recognition by the search engines.